Molecular De Novo Design through Transformer-based Reinforcement Learning: Experiment

+3. The spread (interquartile range) of scores for the REINVENT-Transformer method remains relatively consistent across molecular lengths, indicating stable performance.\\

-In conclusion, the reinvent\_transformer method outperforms the baseline reinvent method, particularly in the context of longer molecular sequences.
+In conclusion, the REINVENT-Transformer method outperforms the baseline REINVENT method, particularly in the context of longer molecular sequences.

-We set a threshold=50 for the length of generated molecular string.
-If the generated string is longer than the threshold, it will be considered as "long", other it's considered as "short" .
-From the Figure~\ref{fig:Oracle_mestranol_similarity_evaluation_score_vs_short_long_sequence}, we can see the our method Reinvent-Transformer has better average score when generating long sequences.
+We set a threshold=50 for the length of the generated molecular string.
+If the generated string is longer than the threshold, it will be considered as "long", other it's considered as "short".
+From Figure~\ref{fig:Oracle_mestranol_similarity_evaluation_score_vs_short_long_sequence}, we can see the our method REINVENT-Transformer has better average score when generating long sequences.

-\subsection{Case Study: Convergence rate Comparison between Reinvent-Transformer and Reinvent}
+\subsection{Case Study: Convergence rate Comparison between REINVENT-Transformer and REINVENT}

-We plotted the auc\_topk curve and number of epoches is the x-axis.
-From the figure as follows, we can see that our method Reinvent-Transformer converges faster than Reinvent method.
+We plotted the auc\_topk curve and the number of oracle calls is the x-axis.
+From the figure as follows, we can see that our method REINVENT-Transformer converges faster than REINVENT method.

 From Fig. \ref{fig:avg_top100_mestranol_Similarity}, the evolution of the average accuracy for the top 100 predictions is evident.
-Upon examination, across equivalent epochs, the mean accuracy of Reinvent-Transformer consistently surpasses that of Reinvent.
-This indicates a more expedient convergence rate for the Reinvent-Transformer compared to Reinvent.
+Upon examination, across equivalent number of oracle calls, the mean accuracy of REINVENT-Transformer consistently surpasses that of REINVENT.
+This indicates a more expedient convergence rate for the REINVENT-Transformer compared to REINVENT.